 Longtime Netflix customers may have been annoyed by price hikes over the last couple years, and prospective customers may be wondering whether the service is right for them.
 After all, the streaming game is booming and there are several worthy services vying for your credit card number in 2018.

+What streaming service you pick says a lot about what you like to watch.
 If you like network television’s best, Hulu might be a good fit.
 If you prefer premium, Emmy-targeted programming, try one of HBO’s offerings.
 Already a Prime subscriber?
 Amazon’s selection of TV and movies could be for you.
 All that said, Netflix still boasts the biggest library of hosted content alongside a quickly growing (and already awesome) stable of original programming.

-Below, we outline each of the Netflix plans so you know exactly what you are getting (and if those extra add-ons are worth the added cost to you).
+Below, we outline each of the Netflix plans so you know exactly what you are getting (and if those extra add-ons are worth the additional cost to you).
 After all, while it might only be a $3 per-month leap from the Basic plan to Standard, perhaps you would rather save your cabbage for Hulu’s Showtime add-on, or a premium slice of pizza.
 The choice is yours.

 Netflix has three different plans when it comes to streaming: Basic, Standard, and Premium.
 Plans start at $8 and increase incrementally, bringing the Standard and Premium plans to $11 and $14, respectively.
 Of course, things do change, and given the company’s recent stock surges and continually increasing subscriber numbers, Netflix may raise streaming prices sooner than usual.
 Below is a breakdown of what each plan offers:

 |Plan||Price||Number of screens at once||Resolution|

 |Premium (streaming)||$14||4||HD + Ultra HD|